conjurdemos/conjur-intro/demos/aws-cluster/README.md

 - 5432: Follower data replication from the Master
 - 1999: Follower audit log forward to the Master

-The LB considers a health node one that returns a `200-339` status code from its `/health` endpoint.
+The LB is configured to expect a `200` HTTP response status code from a node's `/health` endpoint to be considered healthy.
+Standbys return a `502` status code, and will be considered unhealthy by the load balancer, preventing traffic from being directed to them.

 ### EC2 Master Instances